 If you start experiencing flu-like symptoms (including fever, chills, cough or shortness of breath), you should stay home and drink plenty of fluids, get lots of rest, avoid contact with other people and take one of the following next steps:

 - Call a Bronson Care Advisor at (269) 341-7788

 - Contact your primary care provider via telephone or through Bronson MyChart

 Because flu and COVID-19 symptoms are so similar, it is important you self-isolate for at least 14 days, outside from seeking medical care.
 If you live with others, even pets, you should try to find an area of the home, away from others, where you can quarantine.

 Who is at greatest risk for flu complications?

 Those at high risk for flu complications include adults over the age of 65, children younger than 5, pregnant women, and people with chronic health problems such as diabetes, heart disease, lung disease and HIV.
-High risk patients who contract the flu should contact their healthcare provider at the first signs of flu symptoms.
-Everyone, even those not at high risk, should contact their provider if flu symptoms worsen after five days.
+High-risk patients should contact their healthcare provider at the first signs of flu symptoms.

 Do I need to go to the hospital emergency department if I get the flu?

-If warning signs of complications appear you should go to the emergency room.
-Those signs include: trouble breathing, bluish skin color, unable to eat or drink, unresponsive, sudden dizziness, confusion, if flu-like symptoms improve but then return or a child has tears with no crying, significantly fewer wet diapers than normal or fever with rash.
+If warning signs of flu complications appear, you should call 911.
+Those signs include: trouble breathing, bluish skin color, unable to eat or drink, unresponsive, sudden dizziness, confusion, symptoms improve but then return.
+Additional warning sign in children include: no tears when crying, significantly fewer wet diapers than normal, or fever with a rash.